o7digital/lcqc-v3/src/pages/activities/gym.md

 ---

-Where movement meets mindfulness.
+Where movement meets calm.
 Bathed in natural light and open to the ocean breeze, our gym invites you to reconnect with your energy while gazing over Zihuatanejo Bay.

-From state-of-the-art cardio to thoughtful strength and stretching zones, every detail is designed to help you feel stronger, lighter, and more present.

-Begin at sunrise or unwind at sunset — let the rhythm of the bay set your pace.
+With state-of-the-art cardio equipment and thoughtfully designed areas for strength and stretching, every detail is crafted to help you feel stronger, lighter, and more present.
+Start at sunrise or unwind at sunset — let the rhythm of the bay set your pace.

 <p class="text-xl font-bold">Monday through Sunday — 10:00 – 18:00 hrs.</p>